The Buzzer Game

 Play "The Buzzer Game" with a graphics tablet for a more "real-life" way to play the game.
 Be warned, it is quite hard this way.

 If you don't play with the "MouseKeys" method mentioned above, then beware of a few problems you might face.
-These include running out of mouse space on your desk, sticking parts of your ball mouse and other things like sneezing.
-Try and figure out a way to conquer these before starting to play.
+These include running out of mouse space on your desk, sticking parts of your ball mouse, and other things like sneezing and rogue cats.
+Try to figure out a way to conquer these before starting to play.

 Type "salamander" during gameplay to skip to the next level.